Product added to cart

 // General questions before ordering

 The most obvious difference is the tuning slide, which for those that are performing is often a necessity.
 The tone holes on the Kelpie are also optimised for ergonomics- whereas the Pros are optimised for tuning.
 Both are, however, great instruments and if you look at the price of other musical instruments you get a lot for your money.
-For this reason people often just decide to treat themselves to a Pro, though there is also a lot to be said for starting on a Kelpie to see how you get on, and then if are using it a lot, then you can treat yourself to a Pro or another Key knowing that it's going to get some good use.
+For this reason people often just decide to treat themselves to a Pro, though there is also a lot to be said for starting on a Kelpie to see how you get on.
+Then if are using it a lot, you can treat yourself to a Pro or another key knowing that it's going to get some good use.

 I'm concerned I might not be able to make my fingers stretch to play the Low D whistle.
 Is there any way to tell for sure that it'll be ok?